Victopia/php-node/README.md

 This is a [Front Controller pattern](http://en.wikipedia.org/wiki/Front_Controller_pattern) implementation of PHP using apache's .htaccess file.

 All scripts are initialized with gateway and their corresponding resolvers.

-### Special directories

-These directories behave differently as normal folders, they are configurable via the .htaccess file.
-The documented names are only defaults.

-#### .private
-This directory is prevented from access.
-For any reason you don't want some files to be public, place them here.

-#### .private/scripts
-This directory contains framework scripts, and is not supposed to be accessed by public.

-Feel free to add your own scripts here.

-#### .privae/services
-PHP scripts in this folder are served as RESTful methods, for more information see the example script inside and scripts/resolveers/WebServiceResolver.

 ### Node